 Our resource library is well stocked with product samples and materials that you will have access to throughout the term.
 The Heritage team is ensuring all students are practicing physical distancing when in the classroom, and that each student washes their hands before and after entering the classroom.
 All materials that you take home will be yours to keep.
 We will replenish and refresh the resource library as needed throughout the term.
 Heritage will maintain excellent hygiene practices and sanitize shared spaces according to CDC guidelines after each use.

 We strongly believe that communication will be more important than ever with this hybrid learning approach.
 Each instructor will set communication guidelines – in general if you email an instructor with a question we require a response within 24 hours on a weekday and 48 hours on the weekends.
 Please feel free to reach out to the Heritage Team – we are here for you.

 Heritage will be providing additional guides and resources in order to prepare you for a successful virtual learning experience and digital participation.

 To further enhance your experience, Heritage will also be informing students on other ways that they can stay engaged with the community through virtual events, continuous education opportunities, design workshops, challenges and more!

 We want to thank you for your understanding and flexibility during this time of change and uncertainty.
 The Heritage community cannot exist without you and we appreciate the diverse talents, backgrounds, and world-views you each bring to our school.
-Together, we can navigate this new virtual learning environment and make it a fabulous Spring term!
+Together, we can navigate this new virtual learning environment and make it a fabulous term!